Sticky-shed syndrome: Baking

 Baking cannot be used with acetate tapes, nor is it needed.

-Baking is also much less effective with U-matic tapes as the cases for those tapes prevent effective air circulation within the tape media, limiting its ability to remove moisture.
+Baking is not helpful for the removal of mould from tapes, which is a very different issue.
+Mould may "glue" the tape together on the spools, causing snapping if an attempt is made to play or wind the tape.
+Even if the tape does not snap, mould can cause head clogging and so be mistaken for sticky-shed syndrome.
+Further it is possible that a tape may exhibit both mould and sticky-shed syndrome.

 Necessity

-Tape baking is a somewhat risky procedure, since there is a risk of damaging the tape from the heat.
+Tape baking should only be done when necessary, since there is a risk of damaging the tape from the heat.
 However, there are some important signs that show when a tape needs baking.
+The signs include flakes and sticky goo on the tape heads or transport machinery.
 The usual symptom is squealing when the tape passes the playback head or other fixed parts of a tape player.
 The squealing is audible directly from the tape and usually also transmitted electronically through the output of the tape recorder as a wideband distortion of the playback signal.
-Continuous use of a squealing tape risks permanently damaging the tape, as oxide is sometimes torn off the tape.
+Continuous use of a shedding tape permanently damages it, as oxide is literally torn off the tape.
 This flaking residue can be seen and can feel gummy while still on the tape's surface.
 There is also a risk of damage to the player.
 Another symptom is the tape sounding dull and distorted.
 In a video recording, degradation can be represented by audio-visual dropouts.